 For freeholders and leaseholders who rent out property, it can be a nuisance managing your arrangements.
 The more property you buy, the more of a headache it can be insuring it.

-Bollington offers access to a range of insurers, including our own exclusive property owners' policy, to take the stress away.
-Not only can you insure a number of different properties in one policy, you can also combine residential and commercial property.
+Gallagher can insure a number of different properties in one policy, you can also combine residential and commercial property.

 What's more, you can insure buildings of non-standard construction, shops or offices, HMOs, blocks of flats... and more.

-This could be the easiest way yet to manage the insurance of your properties.
+This can take the headache out of managing your insurance arrangements.
 As long as they are owned by one entity - an individual, company or partnership - we can offer one policy, one renewal date and one premium.
-And with finance options also available, it can be affordable as well as convenient.

-Commercial and residential properties - all on one policy
+Commercial and residential properties - all in one policy

 Make life easier by administering all your property portfolio on one policy